PredictiveEcology/actions/install-Rmd-pkgs/README.md

 This action installs packages that are usually necessary to render LandR module manuals (.Rmds).

-Some manual .Rmds may require aditional packages which will need to be installed separately, unless they become shared across many modules in which case they should be added to this action.
+Some manual .Rmds may require additional packages which will need to be installed separately, unless they become shared across many modules in which case they should be added to this action.